 At the same time, many of the towers are ruined and falling into pieces.
 There are many crumbling walls, and weeds and other plants have been growing inside them for ages.

-We spent about an hour walking around Vathia and didn’t meet a single soul.
+We spent about an hour walking around Vathia taking photos and didn’t meet a single soul.
 It was an overcast day, and the ambiance was dark, almost spooky.
 It would be interesting to see what it’s like at night!

-Stay in Vathia
+Where to stay in Vathia

 Apart from walking around and exploring the crumbling towers, there isn’t much to do in Vathia, apart from a small taverna on the main road.
 If you like peace and quiet, Vathia is the perfect place to stay for a few days.